logos-storage/logos-storage-proofs-circuits/README.md

-Codex Storage Proofs for the MVP
+Logos Storage Proofs for the MVP
 ================================

 This document describes the storage proof system for the Codex 2023 Q4 MVP.